Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## commandWhere

-Use the "/where" command to get the specified player's dimension, coordinates, and corresponding Overworld/Nether coordinates.
+Use the "/where" command to get the specified player's dimension, coordinates, and corresponding Overworld/Nether coordinates and give the target player a 30s glowing effect.

 - Type: `String`